 Growing pineapples in containers

-Pineapples have a very small root system.
+Pineapples have a very small root system that emerges from the base of the leaves.
 I’ve often found young plants toppled over in the garden courtesy of a curious cat or duck.
 All I have to do is tuck it back into the soil and it’s no worse for the wear.

 Once a pineapple is harvested, the plant will begin to send out suckers.
 Left alone, these suckers will produce a second, albeit much smaller, pineapple fruit.
 If you’re interested in multiplying your plantings, these suckers can be pulled and planted when they’re a couple inches high.
 The original plant will continue to put out suckers, giving you the gift of more pineapple plants.